John Carney (Delaware politician): Governor of Delaware (2017-2025)

-2020

-Carney was eligible to seek and won a second term, defeating Republican Julianne Murray in a landslide in the general election, with 59.5% of the vote compared to her 38.6%.

-Tenure

 On July 12, 2017, after signing Executive Order 11 to reestablish the Juvenile Justice Advisory Group, Carney said, "The Juvenile Justice Advisory Group will help us create an environment where all Delaware kids have an opportunity to succeed.
 This Executive Order will recharge and reenergize the group to find solutions that will work."
-On July 20, Carney vetoed a Delaware House of Representatives bill removing the five-mile radius of Delaware charter schools with enrollment preference and keeping out students in Wilmington, charging it with negatively impacting "some of our most vulnerable students."
+On July 20, he vetoed a Delaware House of Representatives bill removing the five-mile radius of Delaware charter schools with enrollment preference and keeping out students in Wilmington, charging it with negatively impacting "some of our most vulnerable students."

 On October 13, 2017, in response to President Donald Trump's ending cost-sharing reductions within the American health care system, Carney said the choice would lead to "more people being uninsured in our state, which eventually means increased premiums for all of us" and pledged he would work with the state congressional delegation to return the cost-sharing reductions.

-In April 2019, Carney pardoned Barry Croft, a Bear resident who had served a three-year sentence for possessing a gun during the commission of a felony.
+In April 2019, Carney pardoned Barry Croft, a Bear, Delaware resident who had served a three-year sentence for possessing a gun during the commission of a felony.
 In October 2020, Croft was arrested and federally charged for his involvement in a kidnapping plot against Michigan Governor Gretchen Whitmer.
-The day after Croft's arrest, Carney confirmed the pardon, called the federal charges "disturbing", and said, "This is also another warning sign about the growing threat of violence and radicalization in our politics."
+The day after Croft's arrest, Carney described the federal charges as "disturbing", describing Croft's actions as "another warning sign about the growing threat of violence and radicalization in our politics."

-On March 12, 2020, one day after the first case of COVID-19 was reported in the state, Carney declared a State of Delaware Due to a Public Health Threat State of Emergency for the State of Delaware Due to a Public Health Threat.
-He has issued a series of declarations in response to the COVID-19 pandemic in Delaware.
+On March 12, 2020, one day after the first case of COVID-19 was reported in the state, Carney declared a State of Emergency in Delaware due to a public health threat.
+He subsequently, issued a series of declarations in response to the COVID-19 pandemic in Delaware.

-On May 24, 2022, Carney vetoed a bill to legalize possession of up to one ounce of marijuana by adults for recreational use, incurring the wrath of fellow Democrats who have fought for years to make cannabis legal.
+On May 24, 2022, Carney vetoed a bill to legalize possession of up to one ounce of marijuana by adults for recreational use.
+In June 2022, Carney signed six gun safety bills into law, including a ban on assault weapons.
+In April 2023, he stated he would not veto a bill legalizing possession of cannabis a second time.
+The Delaware legislature passed the bill and Carney allowed it to become law without his signature.

+On September 20, 2024, Carney vetoed a bill to legalize assisted suicide for patients with a terminal illness and less than six months to live.

+On January 7, 2025, Carney resigned as governor so he could be sworn in as Mayor of Wilmington.
+His term was supposed to end on January 21, 2025, and Lieutenant Governor Bethany Hall-Long was sworn in on January 7 and served until January 21, when then Governor-Elect Matt Meyer was sworn in.